 What Volume?

 Even still, many folks prefer a pack that errs on the side of larger rather than smaller.
 It's nice to have more room for big food loads when necessary and the ability to scale up your base weight for winter.
-Our lead tester usually rolls with a seven pound base weight but scales up to 13 pounds for winter.
-The Mariposa readily accepts this more significant load and carries it well.
-A pack like the Exos 48 with an additional 10 liters or so of storage is perfect for lightweight backpackers.
-It also carries a bit heavier loads better than others.
-We dialed in our selection for this review to mostly focus on models with an approximate 50-liter total volume.
+Our lead tester usually rolls with a seven-pound base weight but scales up to 13 pounds for winter.
+For those looking to have more space, we tested many ultralight backpacks with larger capacities as well.
+They can expand to fit a week's worth of food or compress to carry on shorter missions with less gear.

 Need to Carry a Bear Canister?

-The volume that you choose will also depend on whether you'll need to carry a bear canister.
-If you will be hiking in California, say you're on the PCT or the JMT, you need a pack that will accommodate a bear-proof food canister for your trips in the Sierra.
+Your chosen volume will also depend on whether you'll need to carry a bear canister.
+If you are hiking in California, say you're on the PCT or the JMT, you need a pack that will accommodate a bear-proof canister for your trips in the Sierra.
 We tried out each of these packs with a BearVault BV500, the most common size bear canister carried by thru-hikers on the John Muir or Pacific Crest Trails.
-In some places, bear cans are required by law on these trails.
+In some places, bear cans are required by law on these trails, so check local regulations before heading out so you don't get an unwanted visitor in the middle of the night.

 Do You Want a Lid?

-Another consideration when you're thinking about the volume of your ultralight backpack is whether or not you want a lid.
-A lid or a "brain" is a traditional part of backpacking packs.
-This pocket on top serves several purposes, but it adds a lot of weight relative to storage space, and many lightweight pack manufacturers forgo a lid in their designs.
-In general, most of our testers and friends who are focused on very light kits do not use a pack with a lid, or they strip the lid off and leave it at home.
+Another consideration when you're thinking about the volume of your ultralight backpack, is whether or not you want a lid.
+A lid or a “brain” is a traditional part of backpacking packs.
+This pocket on top serves several purposes but adds a fair bit of weight relative to storage space.
+Many lightweight pack manufacturers forgo a lid in their designs.
+Some lids are removable, so you can strip them off to save weight for longer hikes or leave them on for convenience on shorter missions.

-On the other hand, an adjustable lid is a perfect way to strap bulky but light items to the outside of your pack.
-You can capture your closed-cell foam sleeping pad under the lid.
-That said, all of the top-scoring packs we tested have other means of lashing a large sleeping pad to the outside.
+An adjustable lid is also a perfect way to strap bulky but light items to the outside of your pack.
+You can capture your closed-cell foam sleeping pad or even a bear can under the lid.
+Of course, that's not the only spot for stashing large items, and many of the packs we tested have a plethora of straps and lash points on their outsides.
 Carrying a climbing rope is one of the few applications that a lid handles much better than side or bottom lashing straps.
-If you're seeking an ultralight pack that also will double as your climbing approach pack, The North Face Phantom 38 is our top choice.
-They are also both better at carrying more than 30 pounds than any of the other packs in this review.

 How Much Weight Do You Usually Carry?

-That said, you may not know how much weight you will usually carry…or you may plan to carry light loads sometimes and medium loads other times.
-In this scenario, you have three options: 1) Choose a do-it-all pack like the Mariposa that carries both types of loads comfortably but weighs a little extra.
-2) Buy two packs (perhaps the Arc Blast and the Exos) to use with light loads and medium loads.
-3) Decide that you're willing to sacrifice on comfort when carrying either lighter or heavier loads.
-In the case of the third scenario, you must ask yourself whether you'd rather have a very light pack that under-performs when carrying medium loads or a heavier pack that handles medium loads well.
-If you infrequently carry a medium load, or just don't mind the discomfort when it's loaded more heavily, then choosing a very light pack is an excellent option for you.
+That said, you may not know how much weight you will usually carry, or you may plan to carry light loads sometimes and medium loads other times.
+In this scenario, you have three options: 1) Choose a do-it-all pack that carries both sizes comfortably but weighs a little extra.
+2) Buy two separate packs to use with light loads and medium loads.
+3) Decide that you're willing to sacrifice comfort when carrying either lighter or heavier loads.

-That said, most of our testers with many thousands of miles under their feet like the compromise of choosing a pack with a frame that is about half a pound or so heavier than the lightest available.
-Our favorite packs were the ones that are very comfortable with both light loads and medium loads.
-Our testers were happy to carry a bit of extra weight for the added comfort when their packs were loaded down into the 20s.
+Most of our testers with many thousands of miles under their feet prefer the compromise of choosing a pack with a frame that is about half a pound or so heavier than the lightest available.
+Our favorite packs were the ones that were very comfortable with both light loads and medium loads.
+Our testers were happy to carry a little extra weight for added comfort when their packs were loaded into the 20s.

 Other Considerations